Understanding HEDIS: A Comprehensive Guide to Healthcare Quality Measurement

 3. Data Submission

-Once validated, data is submitted through the Interactive Data Submission System (IDSS), a secure online platform specifically designed for HEDIS data submission.
+Once validated, data is submitted through the Interactive Data Submission System (IDSS), a secure online platform designed explicitly for HEDIS data submission.
 This platform allows organizations to efficiently submit their HEDIS data to NCQA, which processes the information for analysis.

 4. Quality Assurance and Reporting